Joel Spiegelman: Biography

 In 1956, Spiegelman was awarded a fellowship grant from the French government and went to Paris to study composition with Nadia Boulanger at the Paris National Conservatory of Music.
-Hé made his conducting debut I Paris at the Abbaye du Royaumont conducting his own composition written for the opening of their summer season in 1958.
+He made his conducting debut in Paris at the Abbaye de Royaumont conducting his own composition written for the opening of their summer season in 1958.
 That same year, he also made his debut as a piano soloist performing the solo keyboard part of Bach’s Brandenburg Concerto No. 5.

 He remained in Paris until 1960 when he returned to Boston to continue his studies at Brandeis Graduate School.
 A year later he was appointed to the Brandeis music faculty to teach music theory, piano, harpsichord and perform as an Artist-in-Residence.
-Teaching and performing at Brandeis until moving to New York after being appointed as Professor of Music at Sarah Lawrence College in 1966.
+He taught and performed at Brandeis until moving to New York after being appointed as Professor of Music at Sarah Lawrence College in 1966.
 During his residence in Boston, he was a performing member as harpsichordist of the Camerata of the Boston Music of Fine Arts Old Instruments collection.

-In September 1965 he left for Moscow to do research on 18th Russian keyboard music and the new post WWII contemporary Soviet composers such as Andrei Volkonsky, Alfred Schnittke, Edison Denisov, Valentin Silvestrov, Leonid Grabovsky, Sergei Slonimsky, Andrei Petrov, Rodion Shchedrin and others.
+In September 1965 he left for Moscow to do research on 18th century Russian keyboard music and the new post-WWII contemporary Soviet composers such as Andrei Volkonsky, Alfred Schnittke, Edison Denisov, Valentin Silvestrov, Leonid Grabovsky, Sergei Slonimsky, Andrei Petrov, Rodion Shchedrin and others.
 He brought their works back to the United States performing them at various universities, the New York Philharmonic, etc. He likewise returned to Russia performing and recording music by American composers.
 In November of 1965 he made his Moscow debut as a harpsichordist to remarkable success with the press and the public.
 This began a linking of the musical cultures of both the United States and Russia that continues to the present day.

+In the Spring of 1967, Spiegleman was chosen by Leonard Bernstein to perform and record as harpsichord soloist with the New York Philharmonic in the New York premier of Edison Denisov’s work for harpsichord and orchestra, “Crescendo e Diminuendo”.